lfr/lfr.github.io/fun/_posts/2021-1-11-fable-validation-blocks.md

 ## Thanks, I'll take both ✌

-You'd be forgiven for trying to combine them like Voltron, indeed web apps often display forms that require validation.
+You'd be forgiven for trying to combine them like Voltron as web apps often display forms that require validation.
 Unfortunately the reflection that makes `FSharp.ValidationBlocks` magical also made it incompatible with Fable.

 ## No happy ending? 💔